AlexMauroy/Koopman-identification/README.md

 References:
 - A. Mauroy and J. Goncalves, Linear identification of nonlinear systems: A lifting technique based on the Koopman operator, Proceedings of the 55th IEEE Conference on Decision and Control, pp. 6500-6505, December 2016.
-- A. Mauroy and J. Goncalves, Koopman-based lifting techniques for nonlinear systems identification, arXiv:1709.02003
+- A. Mauroy and J. Goncalves, Koopman-based lifting techniques for nonlinear systems identification, in A. Mauroy, Y. Susuki, and I. Mezic, editors, The Koopman Operator in Systems and Control: Theory, Numerics, and Applications, Lecture Notes in Control and Information Sciences, Springer, 2020